Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees

-In Section \ref{sec.freebistochasic}, we address the trace classification problem for the direct limit algebra $A_{(\cB^+,\delta)}(\infty)$ associated to the free bistochastic groups $B_N^+$ and $B_N^{'+}$.
+\paragraph*{Infinite Motzkin algebra.} In Section \ref{sec.freebistochasic}, we address the trace classification problem for the direct limit algebra $A_{(\cB^+,\delta)}(\infty)$ associated to the free bistochastic quantum groups $B_N^+$ and $B_N^{'+}$.
 Again, the problem admits an equivalent formulation in terms of random lattice paths and the type of lattice paths appearing is known in the combinatorial literature as \emph{Motzkin paths}.
 These resemble ballot paths but allow for additional even level steps $(1,0)$.
-We establish this connection by a thorough analysis of the representations of the the algebras $A_{(\cB^+,\delta)}(k), \ k \geq 0$ using the methods developed in \cite{FrWe16}.
-In particular, this yields a description of the branching graph of the sequence $A_{(\cB^+,\delta)}(0) \subset A_{(\cB^+,\delta)}(1) \subset \dots$ (see also \cite{BH14} for another approach to this).
-Combining our reinterpretation of this branching graph in terms of Motzkin paths with path counting results from the algebraic combinatorics literature (our main reference here is \cite{Kra15}), we obtain explicit formulas for the dimensions of all irreducible representations of $A_{(\cB^+,\delta)}(k)$ and more generally, for multiplicities in decompositions of restricted and induced representations.
-Next, using Wassermann's approach and the ergodic method of Vershik and Kerov \cite{VK81}, we prove in Theorem \ref{thm.randomMotzkinclass} that every central random Motzkin path is a mixture of Markov chains $M_{(\lambda_1,\lambda_2)}$ indexed by parameters $\lambda_1 \leq \lambda_2$ with $0 \leq \lambda_1 + \lambda_2 \leq 1$.
-Although we do not have explicit formulas for the transition probabilities of the chain $M_{(\lambda_1,\lambda_2)}$ as in the ballot path case, we do provide formulas (in terms of $\lambda_1, \lambda_2$) for the probability to return to the root after a given number of steps and a recursion that determines the transition probabilities uniquely.
+We establish this connection by an analysis of the representations of the algebras $A_{(\cB^+,\delta)}(k), \ k \geq 0$.
+In particular, this yields a description of the branching graph of the sequence $A_{(\cB^+,\delta)}(0) \subset A_{(\cB^+,\delta)}(1) \subset \dots$ (see also \cite{BH14} for another approach).
+By combining our reinterpretation of the branching graph of the infinite Motzkin algebra with lattice path counting results from the algebraic combinatorics literature (our main reference here is \cite{Kra15}), we obtain explicit formulas for the dimensions of all irreducible representations of $A_{(\cB^+,\delta)}(k)$.
+Next, we prove in Theorem \ref{thm.randomMotzkinclass} that every central random Motzkin path is a mixture of Markov chains $M_{(\lambda_1,\lambda_2)}$ indexed by parameters $\lambda_1 \leq \lambda_2$ with $0 \leq \lambda_1 + \lambda_2 \leq 1$.
+By virtue of the correspondence between traces on $A_{(\cB^+,\delta)}(\infty)$, this also yields a classification of traces on this algebra, see Corollary \ref{cor.Motzkintraceclassification}.
+Lastly, we provide formulas (in terms of $\lambda_1, \lambda_2$) for the probability that the chain $M_{(\lambda_1,\lambda_2)}$ returns to the root after a given number of steps and a recursion that determines the transition probabilities of this chain uniquely.